m15e/tic-tac-toe/README.md

 - LinkedIn: [Guy Gustave Nigaba](https://www.linkedin.com/in/guy-gustave-nigaba/)
 - Twitter: [@NigabaG](https://twitter.com/NigabaG)

-## 🤝 Contributing

-Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](issues/).

 ## Show your support

 Give a ⭐️ if you like this project!